 Research training has made me a more rounded clinician, putting both the patient and the evidence at the heart of what I do.
 I have developed analytical skills from reading and critiquing papers which has flowed into clinical work, and helps with the teaching of others.

 What has made a difference to progressing your research career?

-- Support from my family and friends – even if they think I am crazy to start a PhD with a young family, they have never said it!
+3. Support from my family and friends – even if they think I am crazy to pursue a PhD with a young family, they have never said it!

 Where do you see your clinical academic career going over the next five years?

 My dream for the next five years would be to complete my PhD, and then use the conclusions drawn from that for a post-doctoral investigation into the longer term effects of airway clearance.